notkarenyi/accessibility-demo/README.md

 Disable autoplay for embedded videos.
 Autoplay can be disorienting for users, as well as annoying (have you ever tried to find that one tab that randomly starts playing music?
 Yeah).

-Actually, the `autoplay` attribute for `video` tags is an "opt-in" feature.
+The `autoplay` attribute for `video` tags is an "opt-in" feature.
 If for some reason this attribute is present in your code, you have to delete it in order to disable autoplay.
 Setting `autoplay = false` will not work.

+Similarly, allow users to pause and navigate slideshows - it can be distracting to see a constantly sliding slideshow when you're trying to focus on a different part of the page.
+Plus, many slideshows move too fast for some users to read each slide.

+Since slideshows are usually made using JavaScript, we won't cover how to do it here.

 ## Animations

 Many people are prone to seizures and can be harmed by websites with too much animation.
 This means limiting the number of GIFs, and avoiding flashing elements at all costs (the w3 standard is three flashes or less per second).

-### Slideshows
-Allow users to pause and navigate slideshows--it can be distracting to have a constantly sliding slideshow when you're trying to focus on a different part of the page.
-Plus, many slideshows move too fast for some users to read each slide.
-Since slideshows are usually made using JavaScript, we won't cover how to do it here.

 ## Content Reading Level

 Although web developers often aren't responsible for writing site content, 1) they can be and 2) they are often asked for feedback on content.

-English language learners, people with reading or language disabilities, and more are affected by unclear or complicated language.
+English language learners, people with reading or language disabilities, and others are affected by unclear or complicated language.
 The standard for general-audience websites is to use language at an 8th-grade reading level.
 Avoid the passive voice and avoid convoluted sentence structure.
 Think about what words or phrases can be replaced with simpler ones.

 Correct spelling and grammar help make sure that everyone is on the same page and facilitates easy reading.

 ## Conclusion

-It might seem like there are suddenly a million things to worry about that you didn't think about before.
-That's okay: don't sweat it if you can't remember everything.
-What's important is that you start looking at websites you use and websites you create with a critical eye, asking: "How does this meet accessibility guidelines?", "How might this website be hard for some people to use?", and "What can I do to make my website functional and enjoyable for everyone?"
+It might seem that there are suddenly a million things to worry about that you didn't think about before.
+Don't sweat it if you can't remember everything.
+What's important is to start looking at websites you use and the websites you create with a critical eye, asking: "How does this meet accessibility guidelines?", "How might this website be hard for some people to use?", and "What can I do to make my website functional and enjoyable for everyone?"
 Once you've identified a problem, you can always Google the solution to jog your memory.

-Here are the topics we've covered:
+As a review, here are the topics we've covered:
 * Fonts and font sizes
-* Allowing zooming in
+* Accommodating zooming in
 * Color contrast
-* Alt text and video transcripts
+* `alt` and `track`
-* Disabling video autoplay
+* Disabling `autoplay`
 * Limiting animation and flashing effects
-* Slideshow navigation
 * Semantic HTML
-* Tabindex and labeling links
+* Tabindex and labeling links and buttons
 * Content reading level

-Accessibility should not be an afterthought.
+One final note: accessibility should not be an afterthought.
 You'll make it easier for yourself and your users if you think about it early on: when you're picking your fonts and color palette, when you're creating elements in HTML, and when you're structuring the flow of your website.
 Keep learning and improving user experience for all audiences on all websites :)

-For more practice, check out our [portfolio task]()!
+Want to put your new knowledge into practice?
+Start out by turning a critical eye on your [portfolio task](https://github.com/uclaacm/learning-lab-crash-course-su20/blob/master/task-1-portfolio/README.md) from earlier in this course, as well as any other websites you may have made.
+Use the tools below to help you make your website beautiful *and* accessible!

 ## Accessibility Checkers